gnoliyil/fuchsia/src/media/audio/services/device_registry/docs/index.md

-If the underlying `fuchsia.hardware.audio.StreamConfig` is closed, the `Device` and all associated FIDL objects are destroyed. `RegistryServer`, `ControllerServer` and `ProviderServer` objects are unaffected, other than `Registry/WatchDeviceRemoved` callers being notified. `AudioDeviceRegistry` only closes the `StreamConfig` in unrecoverable cases; although the device will still exist in `devfs`, we do not attempt to redetect and re-add it.
+If the underlying `fuchsia.hardware.audio.StreamConfig` is closed, the `Device` and all associated FIDL objects are destroyed. `RegistryServer`, `ControlCreatorServer` and `ProviderServer` objects are unaffected, other than `Registry/WatchDeviceRemoved` callers being notified. `AudioDeviceRegistry` only closes the `StreamConfig` in unrecoverable cases; although the device will still exist in `devfs`, we do not attempt to redetect and re-add it.